Fire Safety for Texas Youth

 - RiskWatch is recommended by the State Fire Marshal's Office for its comprehensive injury prevention approach.

-- Texas Fire and Life Safety Public Educators Resources is a new service of the State Fire Marshal's Office that serves as the central resource or clearinghouse for information and materials for Texas fire and life safety public educators.
+- Texas Fire and Life Safety Public Educators Resources is a service of the State Fire Marshal's Office that serves as the central resource or clearinghouse for information and materials for Texas fire and life safety public educators.

 On the community level, the State Fire Marshal's Office recommends that schools report all fire-related incidents to their local fire department as part of a larger community effort to stop juvenile fire incidents.